 While I LOVE the way this looks, it doesn’t fit the brand.
-We’re back to being a bunch of hipster elites using Unsplash stock photos.
+We’re back to being a bunch of hipster elites using stock photos with 123RF.com.
 Not the mention, EVERY WEBSITE ON THE INTERNET does this.
 Big ass photo, slight overlay, big headline, etc.

 To be different, I completely opted out of this design.
 Mainly because every single post would have to look this way.
 That means getting over 100 images to match every post in this large size.
 That’s a lot of work and doesn’t improve the user experience.

 So, I’m keeping things simple and focusing more on the original vector artwork:

 I know it’s not as sexy, but it will be easier to scale and keep Roasty different.